 - help you decide if you need attorney help, and

-- if you hire an attorney, it will help you to better understand the process and how you might assist your attorney.
+- if you hire an attorney, it will help you to better understand the process and how you might assist your attorney and save on costs.

-Vist the District Court Self-Help Website for additional infomation.
+Visit the District Court Self-Help Website for additional information.

 What will happen at the hearing?

 The person who filed the lawsuit (the plaintiff) and the person who was sued (the defendant) are the parties to the lawsuit.
 Both are entitled to appear in court.
 There will be a judge but no jury in small claims cases.
 If you request a jury trial (and your case is eligible for a jury trial), the case will be transferred to Circuit Court.
 Both parties are allowed to speak and to present documents, drawings, photographs and other evidence as well as witnesses.

 IMPORTANT TIP There are differences in the rules for how the hearing will be conducted in small claims cases (up to $5,000) and large claim cases (over $5,000 to $30,000).
 The rules are much more formal in large claim cases, and the advice or representation of an attorney is likely to be very helpful.

 If you win, the next step will be to collect the amount ordered by the Judge.
 You will need to collect the funds on your own.
 The court will not collect it for you, however, if you do not receive the amount due to you in 30 days (unless there was an agreement to pay in installments), you can go back to court.
 You can try to have the money taken out of the other person’s pay check or try to claim some of that person's personal property.
 For this part of the process, you will need to research the other person’s ability pay the amount ordered by the court.